t1chita/EPAM/README.md

   - `Git Basics.pages` — Summary of Git commands, concepts, and workflows learned during the course.
 - `Swift Part 1/` — Comprehensive introduction to Swift programming fundamentals.
   - `Swift Part 1 Theory.pages` — Covers Swift's type safety, value types, operators, string handling, collections, control flow, functions, closures, and enumerations.
+  - `Task 1 - Palindrome check.playground` — Implementation of a function that checks if a string is a palindrome, ignoring spaces, punctuation, capitalization, and control characters.

 ---